Theresa May Quoted a Humanitarian in Her Resignation Speech. A Child He Saved From Nazis Says That Was an Insult

 “I think Nicholas Winton would be a bit taken aback that she was using his name to ingratiate herself, when her behavior with regard to child refugees has been the very opposite,” Alf Dubs tells TIME.

-Dubs, 86, is an opposition Labour MP who came over to the U.K. as a child from Czechoslovakia as a child on a train organized by Winton.
+Dubs, 86, is an opposition Labour member of the House of Lords, who came over to the U.K. as a child from Czechoslovakia as a child on a train organized by Winton.

 “She leaves a negative legacy,” he said.
 “She did not support refugees coming to Britain and her policies worked pretty well to keep the numbers as low as possible.”